enthought/traitsui/ets-demo/README.rst

     $ pip install etsdemo[wx]

-(Warning: The application currently suffers from a few issues with the wxPython backend.)
+(Warning: The application currently suffers from a few major issues with the wxPython backend.)

 To install with additional test dependencies::